 6. It will also prompt you when the cutting process is finished and to unload the mat from the machine.

-7. Carefully pull the negative vinyl away leaving you design in place.
-In this case I left the letters spelling SUGAR in place but pulled all the surrounding vinyl off.
+7. Carefully pull the negative vinyl away leaving your design in place.
+In this case, I left the letters spelling SUGAR in place but pulled all the surrounding vinyl off.